 Kaufman’s life-long interest in community organizing resulted in collaborative accomplishments that include the development of a soup kitchen and domestic violence shelter in Carrollton, GA and The Cherry Tree Club, a pre-school for children of homeless families in Princeton Jct., NJ.
 Kaufman introduced two courses at Georgia College that engaged students in substantive community scholarship.
 Public Achievement is a youth citizenship education effort that is used by universities in the U.S. and in twenty countries around the world.
 College students coach elementary through high school-age students in democratic skills that assist them in making a difference in their communities.
 Kaufman developed a Public Deliberation course for a first-year a core curriculum dedicated to critical thinking.
 The course draws on the experience of Public Agenda, the Kettering Foundation, and National Issues Forum Institute and promotes deliberative dialogue.
 Students learn neutral facilitation skills and weigh the advantages and consequences of distinctive problem-solving approaches.
 Kaufman taught Religion and Politics in the United States as well as a global perspectives version of the course, Nonprofit Management, and Ethics and Society.

 Kaufman’s service to communities and the university took the form of strategic planning, community organizing, facilitating inclusive participation in problem solving, and championing civil discourse.
 Kaufman initiated a weekly current events dialogue series in 2006 at Georgia College called Times Talk that launched its tenth year in August 2014.
-He serves as a consultant with the New York Times Education Division and has conducted faculty workshops focused on incorporating the New York Times into instruction and campus life at universities across the country.
+He served as a consultant with the New York Times Education Division and has conducted faculty workshops focused on incorporating the New York Times into instruction and campus life at universities across the country.

 In 2014 the American Association of State Colleges and Universities American Democracy Project awarded Kaufman the inaugural Barbara Burch Faculty Leadership in Civic Engagement Award.
 He is also a member of the National Issues Forum Institute advisory body and a research associate with the Kettering Foundation, Dayton, Ohio.
 Kaufman is actively engaged in several ongoing research initiatives including the role of religious institutions in community building.